scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 Example condition: requiring complete paths
 ===========================================

-This condition returns true only if a graph has paths from the first node to the second node for each 2-tuple in the node-pair list.
+This condition holds only if a graph has paths from the first node to the second node for each 2-tuple in the node-pair list.

 ..  code-block:: python